the dhp for teachers

 Utilizing the principles of "Project-Based Learning", the students work towards integrated summative demonstrations of learning in which they design and create content for existing databases - self-'curating' digital portfolios that reside in perpetuity with our community partners - the DCMA, the Juno Beach Centre, and the Archives of Ontario.
 Rich and meaningful student engagement is thereby enhanced, as DHP participants design learning profiles for which they maintain 'propriety' ownership.
 The DHP asserts that this affords amongst the most dynamic and 'positive impact' upon student achievement, as the learners assume proprietary ownership over their portfolios.
 As is suggested in 'Towards 21st Century Competencies,' "Research has found that experiential learning that takes place in the community contributes to the development of 21st century competencies... by giving opportunities for authentic learning, engaging students actively, fostering co-operation and collaboration, meeting individual interest, empowering learnings and extending horizons beyond comfort zones."
 (Furco, 2010)

-Key to the DHP's design for student engagement and achievement, is the numeracy focus that is embedded in the use of the "Big Six" Historical Thinking Concepts.
+Though the DHP no longer offers a credit in Data Management, numeracy is still vital to the program.
+This numeracy focus that is embedded in the use of the "Big Six" Historical Thinking Concepts, fosters student engagement and achievement.
 Essential to successful critical inquiry for DHP learners is the positive impact that emerges when making math more meaningful and accessible to students.
 By rooting the principles of statistical analysis within an authentic historical context, greater engagement is achieved.
 This is particularly so when DHP learners explore statistical analysis through the lens of history, using data management techniques to illuminate the past of Dufferin County.
 This provides that optimal chance for students to understand literacy and numeracy in an integrated learning experience.

 Using digital literacies to enable authentic learning tasks, DHP students develop their competency in key mathematical processes.
 Students learn to select tools (with a focus on online applications like Google sheets) in order to solve complex problems.
-They make connections both within the data management course and to their winder historical studies and they see how data management techniques are applied in the real world.
 Students also learn to represent their ideas and findings effectively through the use of dynamic technology to create infographics and quantitative reports that clearly express trends and patterns in the history of Dufferin County.
 These mathematical processes underpin key 21st century competencies that DHP learners develop as they become active partners in their own learning through open-ended, complex, project-based, technology-enabled collaborative assignments.

 The learning environment

 Immersion in a technology-focused blended learning environment affords students the opportunity to become conversant in key areas of competency for the 21st century and to use these technologies to support and enhance their learning.
-Students use virtual manipulatives to explore probability, craft casino-style games to play in an interactive environment, and stay connected to their learning through our social-media presence (including a student-run twitter feed).
+Students network across the province through #craft4change and stay connected to their learning through our social-media presence (including a student-run twitter feed).

 "Deeper learning" is "the process through which an individual becomes capable of taking what was learned in one situation and applying it to new situations" (Pellegrino and Hilton, 2012).
 The DHP puts the learner in the 'driver's seat' of their learning goals to deepen their understanding.
 Utilizing the principles of the "Experiential learning Cycle", the DHP provides rich opportunities for students to actively participate, reflect, and apply their learning to new contexts, thus creating that 'dynamic and highly personal' experience for each learner.
 Evidence of this is demonstrated when DHP students infuse their historical inquiries into specific Veteran profiles with statistical analysis.

-The DHP is currently successfully completing Year 2.0 in its mandate, for which the Program Leaders have developed a 'sustainability model' for experiential learning protocols within the Upper Grand.
-Furthermore, expansion of the DHP is already planned for Year 4.0, to new Community partners, the Wellington County Museum and Archives.
+The DHP is currently preparing for Year 4.0 in its mandate, for which the Program Leaders have developed a 'sustainability model' for experiential learning protocols within the Upper Grand.